erebuseternal/walters/Reinforcement_Learning_Intro/notes.md

 #### Goals for Next Time
 - See how far you can get on the final project (tomorrow is a 5 hour day)

+### November 16, 2019
+In building the investor I found that my model was diverging like crazy again.
+Turned out this was simply because I wasn't normalizing.
+So make sure you normalize!

+#### Accomplished Today
+- Built the investor (final project)
+- Finished up the RL intro class!
+#####6hrs

+#### Goals for Next Time
+- Start DNN2 class